JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

         Box(modifier = Modifier
             .size(300.dp, 200.dp)
             .background(Color.LightGray)
-            // the most generic click handler (without extra conditions) should be the first one .onClick {
+            // The most generic click handler (without extra conditions) should be the first one .onClick {
-                // it will receive all LMB clicks except when Shift is pressed println("Click with primary button")
+                // Receives all left mouse button clicks except for when Shift is pressed println("Click with primary button")
                 topBoxText = "LMB ${topBoxCount++}"
             }.onClick(
-                keyboardModifiers = { isShiftPressed } // accept clicks only when Shift pressed
+                keyboardModifiers = { isShiftPressed } // Accepts clicks only when Shift is pressed
             ) {
-                // it will receive all LMB clicks when Shift is pressed println("Click with primary button and shift pressed") topBoxCount++
+                // Receives all left mouse button clicks when Shift is pressed println("Click with primary button and shift pressed") topBoxCount++
                 topBoxText = "LMB + Shift ${topBoxCount++}"